StarRocks/starrocks/docs/ecosystem_release/starrocks-kubernetes-operator.md

 **Features**

-- **[Helm Chart] Multiple StarRocks clusters in a Kubernetes cluster.** Support deploying multiple StarRocks clusters in different namespaces in a Kubernetes cluster by installing the starrocks helm subchart.  [#199](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/199)
+- **[Helm Chart] Multiple StarRocks clusters in a Kubernetes cluster**.
+Support deploying multiple StarRocks clusters in different namespaces in a Kubernetes cluster by installing the `starrocks` Helm subchart.  [#199](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/199)
 - **[Helm Chart]** Support to [configure the initial password of StarRocks cluster's root users](https://github.com/StarRocks/starrocks-kubernetes-operator/blob/main/doc/initialize_root_password_howto.md) when executing the `helm install` command.
 Note that, the `helm upgrade` command does not support this feature.
 - **[Helm Chart] Integration with Datadog:** Integrated with Datadog to collect StarRocks clusters' metrics and logs.
 To enable this feature, you need to configure the datadog related fields in the **values.yaml** file.
 For the detailed user guide, see [Integration with Datadog](https://github.com/StarRocks/starrocks-kubernetes-operator/blob/main/doc/integration/integration-with-datadog.md). [#197](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/197) [#208](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/208)
 - **[Operator] Run pods as a non-root user**.
 Add the runAsNonRoot field to allow pods to run as non-root users, which can enhance security. [#195](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/195)
-- **[Operator]** **FE** **proxy.** Add the FE proxy to allow external clients and data load tools that support Stream Load protocol to access StarRocks clusters in Kubernetes.
+- **[Operator] FE proxy.** Add the FE proxy to allow external clients and data load tools that support Stream Load protocol to access StarRocks clusters in Kubernetes.
 This way, you can use the load job based on Stream Load to load data into StarRocks clusters in Kubernetes. [#211](https://github.com/StarRocks/starrocks-kubernetes-operator/pull/211)

 **Improvements**